Jishnu2608/Orchestrion/README.md

 - Eventify utilizes Lightning Web Components, providing a modern and efficient framework for developing event management features.

 ### Salesforce Communities:
-- Integrated with Salesforce Communities, Eventify offers a collaborative environment for event organizers and attendees.
+- Integrated with Salesforce Digital Experience, Eventify offers a collaborative environment for event organizers and attendees.

 ### Attendee Tracking:
 - Eventify enables efficient tracking of attendees, allowing organizers to manage registrations and attendance with ease.